SeqWare/seqware/seqware-distribution/docs/README.md

 Modify the index.html so the logo points to /seqware/ and the css points to /seqware/style.css

-### Update Web Documentation

-Push to github (gh-pages):

-    mvn site-deploy

-In order to publish to seqware.github.com, checkout our current hotfix and publish our site:

-    git checkout hotfix/0.13.6.7
-    cd seqware-distribution
-    mvn site-deploy

-Then you would look at the site at: http://seqware.github.io

-In order to publish to our unstable docs supporting the development of 1.0.0, checkout from develop and publish:

-    git checkout develop
-    cd seqware-distribution
-    mvn site-deploy

-If doing this in succession, you will see a git checkout error.
-Until we fix the maven pom, you will need to:

-    rm -Rf target/scmpublish-checkout/

-Then you would look at the site at: http://seqware.github.io/unstable.seqware.github.com/

 ### Update Metadb Schema

 The seqware.github.com repo acts as the only store of the generated schema documentation.